 In a large bowl, whisk to gather the eggs, half-and-half, nutmeg, and 1/4 teaspoon salt.
 Stir in the onion mixture and the cheese of your choice.

 Pour the egg mixture into the crust.
 Bake until a knife inserted in the center comes out clean, 35 to 40 minutes.
 Let it sit for 5 minutes.
 Drizzle the greens with the remaining tablespoon of oil and sprinkle with 1/4 teaspoon each salt and pepper.
-Serve greens with the quiche.
+Serve with a green salad.